Harve Presnell: Stage and film career

 In 1956, Presnell co-starred with Herva Nelli in the American premiere of Darius Milhaud's opera David at the Hollywood Bowl.
 In 1960, he was a featured soloist with the Los Angeles Philharmonic in another concert at the Bowl.
 In attendance at the concert was musical theater composer Meredith Willson who was at that time in the midst of creating his musical on the life of Molly Brown, Titanic survivor.
 Willson contacted him after the concert and asked him to audition for him.
 Presnell complied and Willson ended up offering him the role of "Leadville Johnny."
-At this point the musical was not completed and Wilson went on to compose much of the music for Leadville Johnny with Presnell's voice in mind.
+At this point the musical was not completed and Willson went on to compose much of the music for Leadville Johnny with Presnell's voice in mind.

 On November 3, 1960, The Unsinkable Molly Brown opened on Broadway at the Winter Garden Theatre to a resounding success.
-Presnell stayed with the show for its entire 532 performance run, which ended on February 10, 1962.
+Presnell stayed with the show for its entire 532-performance run, which ended on February 10, 1962.
 He reprised the role in the 1964 film The Unsinkable Molly Brown for which he won a Golden Globe Award for New Star of the Year.

 He starred in two films in 1965: portraying Sol Rogers, a cavalry scout, in The Glory Guys and Danny Churchill, the romantic lead, in the musical film When the Boys Meet the Girls.
 He had one more sizable film role in the 1960s, the role of "Rotten Luck Willie" in Paramount's 1969 musical Western film Paint Your Wagon, singing "They Call the Wind Maria".
 The New York Times critic opined that Presnell's role "delivered the golden opportunity to sing the unforgettable ballad."
 Theater reviewer Thomas Hischak wrote "in one of the film's few pleasing moments, Harve Presnell gave full voice to They Call the Wind Mariah and it was lovely to hear".
 Referring to Eastwood and Marvin, film reviewer Brian W. Fairbanks wrote that "Harve Presnell steals both stars' thunder with a knockout version of the best song."